Alice Nash

 Lawyers

-Alice is regularly instructed in both purchasers’ and lenders’ claims in relation to most aspects of residential and commercial conveyancing, as well as in claims arising from allegations of negligence in both contentious and non-contentious business, including matrimonial proceedings, drafting of contractual documents and wills, administration of estates, and other property and trust disputes.
+Alice has extensive and regular experience of both purchasers’ and lenders’ claims in relation to most aspects of residential and commercial conveyancing, as well as in claims arising from allegations of negligence in both contentious and non-contentious business, including matrimonial proceedings, drafting of contractual documents and wills, administration of estates, and other property and trust disputes.

 She has experience as a junior in very high-value, document-heavy claims, including claims involving allegations of fraud, fraudulent breaches of trust, and deliberate breach of fiduciary duty.
 Alice is frequently instructed in claims arising out of the conduct of earlier litigation in a range of fields, and in view of her broad practice, is particularly well placed to act in cases where the underlying claim involves allegations professional negligence, clinical negligence, or personal injury.